aws/aws-iot-device-sdk-js/README.md

     ```
   _NOTE_: _Although the above example shows connecting using a certificate/private key set, you can use any of the command line options described in the [Example Programs Section](#programs)._

 1. Open `examples/browser/temperature-monitor/index.html` in your web browser.
 It should connect to AWS IoT and began displaying the status of the simulated temperature control device you started in the previous step.
 If you change the device's settings, the browser window should update and display the latest status values.
+Check the troubleshooting section if you're having trouble about certificate authority.

 <a name="lifecycle-event-monitor-browser-example"></a>
 #### Lifecycle Event Monitor Browser Example Application